-The district compensates overtime for non-exempt employees in accordance with federal wage and hour laws.
+The District compensates overtime for nonexempt employees in accordance with federal wage and hour laws.
 Only nonexempt employees (hourly employees and paraprofessional employees) are entitled to overtime compensation.
-Non-exempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
-Employees who work unauthorized overtime may be subject to disciplinary action.
+Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
+A nonexempt employee who works overtime without prior approval will be subject to disciplinary action.

-Overtime is legally defined as all hours worked in excess of 40 hours weekly and is not measured by the day or by the employee's regular work schedule.
+Overtime is legally defined as all hours worked in excess of 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
 Non-exempt employees that are paid on a salary basis are paid for a 40-hour workweek and do not earn additional pay unless they work more than 40 hours.
 For the purpose of FLSA compliance, the workweek for District employees begins at 12:00 a.m.
 Saturday and ends at 11:59 p.m.
 Friday.
 Use of comp time may be at the employees request with supervisor approval as work load permits, or at the supervisor's direction.